Bree Van de Kamp: Backstory

-Bree Mason is born in 1962.
+Bree Mason was born on February 11, 1962.
 When she was 10 years old, her mother taught her a lesson about "masking" so she could hide true feelings and emotions, which prevented her from being able to be hurt by men.
-Shortly after, during Christmas 1972, her mother died in hospital after a car accident.
+During Christmas 1972, her mother died in hospital after a car accident.
 Bree stayed at home and cleaned her mother's blood from the driveway.
 She felt relieved after that.
 Her father then married Eleanor (Carol Burnett).
 Bree had to earn respect from her stepmother and so worked very hard.
-Eleanor said to her stepdaughter that she was very lucky and possessed beauty, wit, cunning and insight: weapons all women needed to survive in the world.
-Her dad took care of his daughter and tried to raise her to be a classic lady.
+Eleanor said to her stepdaughter that she was very lucky and possessed beauty, wit, cunning, and insight: weapons all women needed to survive in the world.
+Her dad took care of his daughter and tried to raise her to be a classy lady.

-She got engaged to her boyfriend, Ty Grant, but met Rex Van de Kamp and the two fell in love during college.
+Bree was first engaged to her boyfriend, Ty Grant, but after she met Rex Van de Kamp, the two fell in love during their college years.
 Bree and Rex got married in 1987.
-Bree gave birth to her son Andrew in 1988 and daughter Danielle in 1989.
+Bree gave birth to their son Andrew in 1988 and daughter Danielle in 1989.
 The family moved in 1994 to 4354 Wisteria Lane, Fairview.
-She gave a bad first impression to Mary Alice Young and Susan Mayer, local neighbours and friends, after Andrew stole a ceramic frog from the Youngs' backyard.
-Bree, Susan and Mary Alice become close friends.
-In 1998 Lynette Scavo joined the group.
-5 years later, after a short and difficult first impression of Gabrielle Solis, all four women accepted the ex-model as their friend.
+She gave a bad first impression to Mary Alice Young and Susan Mayer, local neighbors and friends, after Andrew stole a ceramic frog from the Youngs' backyard.
+Bree, Susan, and Mary Alice later become close friends.
+In 1998, Lynette Scavo joined the group.
+Five years later, after a short and difficult first impression of Gabrielle Solis, all four women accepted the ex-model as their friend.